MoeinSorkhei/glow2/README.md

-## Visual samples in 512x1024 resolution
+## Visual samples in 512x1024 resolution (please zoom to see more details)
 <pre>
                           Condition                        Synthesized
 </pre>